 3. Compensation for any emotional trauma

-Compensation for any emoitional trauma that you may have been diagnosed with due to the nature of the accident, how the accident had occurred, or development while you were in recovery.
+Compensation for any emotional trauma that you may have been diagnosed with due to the nature of the accident, how the accident had occurred, or development while you were in recovery.
 These are known as psychological injuries.
-It typically takes time to manifest and the consequences can be debilitating.
+It typically takes time to manifest, and the consequences can be debilitating.

 4. Compensation for special damages